A long truck is parked alongside many pallets of packaged wood. A healthy Maine forest is in the background.

 USFS IPT and Port of Newark Collaborate to Prevent Illegal Wood Imports

-On September 16, 2025, the USFS IPT provided hands-on training at the U.S. Customs and Border Protection (CBP) - New York/NewarkService Port in Newark, NJ on assessing high-risk cargo, physical sampling, andevidence documentation.
-Participants included 25 agents from the CBP, including:
+On September 16, 2025, the USFS IPT provided hands-on training at the U.S. Customs and Border Protection (CBP) - New York/NewarkService Port in Newark, NJ on assessing high-risk cargo, physical sampling, and evidence documentation.
+Participants included 25 CBP agricultural specialists and officers from Passenger Operations at Newark Airport, Maritime Cargo Operations at Port Newark Maritime Terminal and the Trade Intelligence Enforcement Response Team at JFK International Airport.

 The training covered wood anatomy, sampling techniques, chemical analysis of wood samples, and wood species identification.
-Agents also learned how to collaborate with the Forest Service Wood Identification andScreening Center for analysis of suspicious wood shipments.
+Agents also learned how to collaborate with the Forest Service Wood Identification and Screening Center for analysis of suspicious wood shipments.

 This program supports Lacey Act enforcement activities that protect the New Jersey and New York forest products markets from the devastating consequences of illegitimate foreign timber.

-The Port of Newark handles imports of various wood products, including softwood lumber, plywood, fiberboard, and other wooden articles sourced from multiple countries.
+The Port of Newark handles imports of wood products, including softwood lumber, plywood, fiberboard, and other wooden articles sourced from multiple countries.